r-hub/blog/content/post/2021-01-25-oauth2/index.md

 {{< youtube KT8ybowdyr0 >}}

-In practice, with OAuth 2.0 there is a *dance* i.e. a series of requests and redirects between the server and the third-party app, launched by you when starting to install an app, and validating by you as one of the step is your clicking something like "Yes, I grant access to this and that right on my Twitter account, to the app Twitter Lite".
+In practice, with OAuth 2.0 there is a *dance* i.e. a series of requests and redirects between the server and the third-party app, launched by you when starting to install an app, and validating by you as one of the steps is your clicking something like "Yes, I grant access to this and that right on my Twitter account, to the app Twitter Lite".
 Aaron Parecki (featured in the video above) has a great write-up on [simplified OAuth 2.0](https://aaronparecki.com/oauth-2-simplified/).

 To use things on the server one needs an **access token** (a string, e.g. `e46b7faf296e3f0624e6240a6efafe3dfb17b92ae0089c7e51952934b60749f2`).
 The whole point of the OAuth 2.0 dance is to get such an access token.
-Often you will also get a **refresh token** (similarly a string, e.g. `e46b7faf296e3f0624e6240a6efafe3dfb17b92ae0089c7e51952934b60749f2`).
+Often you will also get a **refresh token** (similarly a string, e.g. `3bdeb3bd19a3093674f4e7ba6e1be1706ab1f16af9ebf3b79a67a807c622b650`).
 The refresh token allows to get issued a new access token *without any interactivity i.e. no need for the user to click*.
 A common validity period for an access token would be 24 hours, for a refresh token one year, and often the refresh token is re-usable.

 Now while this all makes perfect sense when you are developing an actual third-party app, for interactive usage... when all you want is an R package that can be used in scripts running on a server, it's much less clear.